'Unbelievable': Verdict is a relief for NM rights advocates

 On Tuesday, local leaders responded to Chauvin's conviction by saying it brought some measure of justice to communities that have been working for change.

-Gov. Michelle Lujan Grisham said that although no verdict will ever bring George Floyd back to his family, the conviction "does give us all hope that our system is capable of achieving some measure of accountability."
+Gov. Michelle Lujan Grisham said in a statement that although no verdict will ever bring George Floyd back to his family, the conviction "does give us all hope that our system is capable of achieving some measure of accountability."

-"We can work to ensure, now and forever after, that accountability will be realized by communities and individuals and families that have been wronged by those in positions of authority," Lujan Grisham wrote in a statement.

 "Although this murder took place in Minneapolis, the impact of this verdict goes far beyond Minnesota," Keller wrote in a statement.
 "Anti-Blackness and racism have a long history in every city across our country.
 There are no exceptions.
 While we can hope that this verdict offers some semblance of justice, we still have a long way to go before we have fully addressed the ongoing racial injustice in this country that is embedded in every institution around us."